hiwabbi/wabbi-gate-by-issues/README.md

-# Get Wabbi Gate By Issue Action
+# Get Wabbi Gate By Issues Action
 Based on the status of Wabbi gate associated with the issue keys defined in the pull request's commit messages, the pull request's title and the pull request's source branch, this action will display the Wabbi gate status.
 If the